 Rocky Mountain National Park

-👉 Local Tip: For summer 2021, the park has instituted a timed entry system.
+👉 Local Tip: From May to October 2022, the park has instituted a timed entry system.
 You’ll need to reserve ahead, and also be prepared for the possibility of lines at the entrance (RMNP is becoming a really popular day trip from Denver!).

 Roxborough State Park

 If you only have half a day, or just don’t feel like going that far from Denver, an excursion to Roxborough State Park is an excellent way to get a taste of the mountains, some light exercise, and incredible photos.
 The park offers some of the best short hiking trails near Denver, ranging from easy mile-long walks to more moderate basic hikes.

 Along the hiking trails you’ll find spectacular views from several great lookout points offering splendid vistas of the dramatic rising red rock formations which adorn the park.
 Come at the end of spring for a real treat, when blooming wildflowers create some of the most beautiful photo opportunities near Denver.

 Note that entrance to the park is $10 per vehicle, and that Roxborough follows a strict “Leave Trace Policy,” which means no off-trail hiking, no dogs, no biking, and no drones.

 Mount Evans Scenic Byway